Jinn: Architectural representation

 In addition to these representations of jinn in vicinity to kingship, there were also architectural references to jinn throughout the Islamic world.
-In the Citadel of Aleppo, the entrance gate Bab al-Hayyat made reference to jinn in the stone relief carvings of serpents; likewise, the water gate at Ayyubid Harran housed two copper sculptures of jinn, serving as talismans to ward off both snakes and evil jinn in the form of snakes.
+In the Citadel of Aleppo, the entrance gate Bab al-Hayyat referenced jinn in the stone relief carvings of serpents; likewise, the water gate at Ayyubid Harran housed two copper sculptures of jinn, serving as talismans to ward off both snakes and evil jinn in the form of snakes.

-Alongside these depictions of the jinn found at the Aleppo Citadel, depictions of the jinn can be found in the Rūm Seljuk palace.
-There are a phenomenal range of creatures that can be found on the eight-pointed tiles of the Seal of Sulaymān device.
-Among these were the jinn, that belonged among Solomon's army and as Solomon claimed to have control over the jinn, so did the Rūm Seljuk sultan that claimed to be the Sulaymān of his time.
+Depictions of the jinn can also be found in the Rūm Seljuk palace.
+A phenomenal range of creatures can be found on the eight-pointed tiles of the Seal of Sulaymān device.
+Among these were the jinn that belonged to Solomon's army; as Solomon claimed to have control over the jinn, so did the Rūm Seljuk sultan that claimed to be the Sulaymān of his time.
 In fact, one of the most common representations of jinn are alongside or in association with King Solomon.
 It was thought that King Solomon had very close ties to the jinn, and even had control over many of them.
 The idea that a great and just ruler commands jinn was also extended to other emperors, such as Alexander the Great.

 Given this association, jinn were often seen with Solomon in a princely or kingly context, such as the small, animal-like jinn sitting beside King Solomon on his throne illustrated in an illuminated manuscript of Aja'ib al-Makhluqat by Zakariya al-Qazwini, written in the 13th century.

 Talismanic representation

-Image of a talisman (tawiz), supposed to ward off jinn, evil eye, sorcery, and demons.
+Image of a talisman (tawiz), supposed to ward off jinn, the evil eye, sorcery, and demons.

-The jinn had an indirect impact on Islamic art through the creation of talismans that were alleged to guard the bearer from the jinn and were enclosed in leather and included Qur'anic verses.
+The jinn had an influence on Islamic art through the creation of talismans that were alleged to guard the bearer from the jinn; these were enclosed in leather and included Qur'anic verses.
 It was not unusual for those talismans to be inscribed with separated Arabic letters, because the separation of those letters was thought to positively affect the potency of the talisman overall.
-An object that was inscribed with the word of Allah was thought to have the power to ward off evil from the person who obtained the object, though many of these objects also had astrological signs, depictions of prophets, or religious narratives.
+An object that was inscribed with the word of Allah was thought to have the power to ward off evil from the object's owner; many of these objects also had astrological signs, depictions of prophets, or religious narratives.